 Your final step forward is to wanting to be involved.
 My own experience is that this will come to you some time after diagnosis, although some are immediately motivated to roll up their sleeves.

-This is a good summary from Annie Amjad of Parkinson’s UK about getting involved in so-called Pre-Clinical Research.
+This is a good summary from Annie Amjad of Parkinson’s UK about Involvement in Pre-Clinical Research.

 Why Should I?

 The investment you put into research participation will benefit you directly and others indirectly.
 What you do and how much you do is up to you and your circumstances.

 .You do not need to know much about the disease to make a useful contribution.
 Many keep their distance, taking it “one day at a time”.
 Others, perhaps because of their work and skills, will dive deep.
 A better understanding of Parkinson’s enhances the contribution you make.
 Our somewhat cryptic advice is that you cannot unlearn and you may not be able to forget.
 Think carefully about the “need to know” on behalf of yourself and those around you.
 You can:

 - Contribute information about your condition and your views, without delving into the science.
 You will find the effort put in to an activity such as a questionnaire or a group discussion rewarding.

 - Contribute YOURSELF to the research effort.
 Be involved in clinical trials.
 Something may have caught your eye in a publication as being relevant to your symptoms.
 This will lead into understanding Parkinson’s beyond the names of your prescription drugs, which is the typical limit of knowledge.

 - Contribute to PenPRiG!
 Not money, rather your time, effort and skills to promote interest in research.